Jun711/jun711.github.io/_posts/2019-07-11-aws-amplify-api-requests-with-retries.md

 This example is using TypeScript with AWS Amplify API.
 1. You can add a default function parameter, retries, so that you can minimize the modification of your existing function calls.
 2. In the catch clause, retry if retry count is greater than 0 else handle error.
 3. To check if it works, purposely throw an error when api call succeeds.
-Check Network tab of your browser and you should see 3 same requests.
+Check Network tab of your browser dev tools and you should see 3 same requests.

 ```typescript
 import API from '@aws-amplify/api';